ogunlao/ogunlao.github.io/_posts/2021-04-24-consider_uar_accuracy.md

 You can play with different formulations of the confusion matrix to better understand how class imbalance affects the scores.

->> This article is an exerpt from [Charles Onu](https://onucharles.github.io/)'s Master thesis under the section "Balanced Classification Accuracy and Misclassification Loss
+> This article is an exerpt from [Charles Onu](https://onucharles.github.io/)'s Master thesis from the section on "Balanced Classification Accuracy and Misclassification Loss"

 ## Conclusion